 Forever ingrained in my memory are the words, “Why can’t you be more like your sister?”
 I am sure many of you share a similar memory.
 My persistent retort echoed, “Because I am not my sister, I am me!”
 As a result, one of my central Core Values is to be unique.
 Whatever I do, how I decorate my house, how I dress, how I live my life, I want to be unique.
 I want to be me!”

 Hopefully, you’re already a step ahead of us.
 Write down your top ten Core Values as a couple or a family.

 Now comes the process of discovering your Central Core Value.
 The way to do this is through open discussion, asking each other which of these values you could live without if you absolutely had to.
-Start by paring your list down to eight, then six, and so on until you identify (through mutual consent and support) that single Core Value around which you will build your lives.
+Start by paring your list down to eight, then six, and so on.
+Do this until you identify (through mutual consent and support) that single Core Value around, which you will build your lives.

 This process may be intense.
 For some the paring process could take weeks or months of discussion, prayer, and soul searching.
-For others, it may not be that difficult, as you discover that even though you may express it in different terms, you and your spouse are on the same page when it comes to your Core Values.
+For others, it may not be that difficult.
+You may discover that even though you express it in different terms, you and your spouse are on the same page when it comes to your Core Values.